mivaecommerce/Extensions/fasten-header/install.md

 ### Add the CSS
 - Create a new build subdirectory as `build/extensions/fasten-header/`
 - Add [_fasten-header.scss](_fasten-header.scss) to the directory.
-- Update your `build/extensions/extensions.scss` file to include `@import "fasten-header/fasten-header";`
+- Update your `build/extensions/extensions.scss` file to include `@forward "fasten-header/fasten-header";`

 ### Add the JavaScript